 When you choose pet cremation, there are several options available.
-You can have a private cremation, where your pet is the only animal in the crematorium.
+You can have a private cremation, where your pet is the only animal in the chamber during cremation.
 This ensures that you to have only your pet’s ashes returned to you.
-You can have a semi-private cremation, where multiple animals are cremated simultaneously, but they each have separate areas in the crematorium.
-This allows you to also have your pet’s ashes returned, though there could be some co-mingling.
-Or you can have a communal cremation, where multiple animals are cremated together but are not separated.
+Some crematories offer a semi-private cremation, where multiple animals are cremated simultaneously, but they each have separate areas in the crematorium.
+There is no way to accurately keep pets and their ashes separate in the cremation chamber, thus there will be commingling of ashes.
+You can have a community or communal cremation, where multiple animals are cremated together but are not separated.
 In this case, the ashes are not returned.
 Read more about the types of cremation as outlined by the Pet Loss Professionals Alliance.

 Pros and Cons

 There are several pros for choosing pet cremation.
 It gives you the option to perform a memorial service and keep your pet’s remains in an urn.
 It also allows you to follow local laws, since many places do not allow pet burial in yards or residential spaces.
-However, it can be slightly more expensive than the burial option.
 When you choose the type of cremation services, you can choose one that fits your budget, with private being the most expensive and communal being the least expensive.

 While pet burial is the more traditional option, it is becoming less common.
-Because many places outlaw burying your pet in your own backyard, you must find a pet cemetery where it is legal to bury animals.
+Because many places outlaw burying your pet in your own backyard, you must find a pet cemetery where it is legal to bury animals, which is incredibly expensive.
 Those who choose this option should bury their pet at least three feet below the ground and use a container that will prevent the area from being disturbed.
 Please note that natural biodegradation results in chemicals leaching into the soil and water, so avoid burying near a creek or stream.
 Please read our Tips for Burying Your Pet before choosing burial.

 Pros and Cons